waqasbhatti/astrobase/docs/index.rst

 :py:mod:`astrobase.checkplot`) usually require three Numpy ndarrays as input:
 `times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.
-If you have flux time series measurements, most functions take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.
+If you have flux time series measurements, most functions also take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.

 The :py:mod:`astrobase.lcproc` subpackage implements drivers for working on large collections of light curve files, and includes functions to register your